pacogomez/pacogomez.github.io/_posts/2014-12-18-vcloud-air-command-line-interface.md

     |     65541 | True      | DNAT   | 192.240.158.81   | 23              | 192.168.109.2   | 22                | tcp        | d0p1-ext     |

 I hope you will find **vca-cli** useful.
-The project is under Open Source Apache2 license and on a public GitHub [repository](https://github.com/vmware/vca-cli), so you are welcome to take a look and contribute.
-On futures posts, I will cover other features of the **vca-cli**.
+The project is under Open Source Apache2 license and on a public GitHub [repository](https://github.com/vmware/vca-cli).
+You are welcome to take a look and contribute.
+On future posts, I will cover other features of **vca-cli**.